• Skip to primary navigation

 What can I serve with "fried" fish?

 Broccoli is always my go-to veggie to serve with everything but seriously, it is perfect with fish.
-You can even toss broccoli florets in a little bit of oil and cook them alongside your fish.
+You can even toss broccoli florets in a little bit of oil and cook them alongside your fish in the air fryer.
 The time it takes to roast broccoli is the same as frozen, thin tilapia fillets.

 breaded tilapia on blue and white plate with broccoli and lemon